whatston3/frontier-station-14/.github/PULL_REQUEST_TEMPLATE.md

 **Changelog**
 <!-- Add a Changelog entry to make players aware of new features or changes that could affect gameplay.
 Make sure to read the guidelines and take this Changelog template out of the comment block in order for it to show up.
-Changelog must have a :cl: symbol, so the bot recognizes the changes and adds them to the game's changelog. -->
+Changelog must have a :cl: symbol, so the bot recognizes the changes and adds them to the game's changelog.
+If this is an admin feature, add ":page_with_curl: Admin" after :cl: to include it in the Frontier admin changelog.
+-->
 <!--
 :cl:
 - add: Added fun!